-Student Handbook
+Student Handbook 2023 - 2025

+MESSAGE FROM THE

-MESSAGE FROM THE VICE PRESIDENT FOR ENROLLMENT MANAGEMENT AND STUDENT SERVICES
+THE DIVISION OF ENROLLMENT MANAGEMENT AND STUDENT SERVICES

-Greetings and welcome to Tougaloo College!
+Greetings and Welcome to Tougaloo College!

-I am pleased to invite you to peruse the content in the 2023-2025 Student Handbook, which has been created especially for you.
-Enrollment Management and Student Services is comprised of the Offices of Admissions, Recruitment, Records/Registrar, Student Retention Services, Counseling Services/ADA Compliance, Title IX, Public Safety, Residential Life, Student Engagement, Zero Tolerance, and Communications and External Relations.
+You are invited to peruse the content in the 2023-2025 Student Handbook, which has been created especially for you.
+Enrollment Management and Student Services is comprised of the Offices of Admissions, Recruitment, Counseling Services/ADA Compliance, Title IX, Public Safety, Residential Life, Student Engagement, and Zero Tolerance.

 Consider your journey here as one of the many steppingstones to your success.
 Not only do we educate the student mind, but we also nurture the whole student.
-Our Division is dedicated to assisting students, as well as providing support for their academic and co-curricular goals.
+Our Division is dedicated to assisting students, as well as providing support for their academic and cocurricular goals.
 Our mission is to put "Students First," and for students to develop lifelong skills that they can utilize after departing Tougaloo.
 Our team is dedicated to building a community of scholars, providing a strong foundation of co-curricular learning, as well as promoting personal growth.
 This Division strives to instill in students the drive for civic engagement, leadership, and citizenship.
 There are various opportunities outside of the classroom which are available to students.
 As you matriculate through your journey at this special place, you will discover that co-curricular learning is a vital and meaningful complement to your academic experience.